ElastiCache Components and Features

 A node is the smallest building block of an ElastiCache deployment.
 A node can exist in isolation from or in some relationship to other nodes.

 A node is a fixed-size chunk of secure, network-attached RAM.
-Each node runs an instance of either Memcached or Redis, depending on which was selected when you created your cluster.
+Each node runs an instance of either Memcached or Redis, depending on which was chosen when you created your cluster.
 If necessary, you can scale the nodes in a cluster up or down to a different instance type.
 For more information, see Scaling.

 Every node within a cluster is the same instance type and runs the same cache engine.
 Each cache node has its own Domain Name Service (DNS) name and port.
 Multiple types of cache nodes are supported, each with varying amounts of associated memory.
 For a list of supported node instance types, see Supported Node Types.